ragab0/learning-management-web-based-system/README.md

 - Redux Toolkit for state management
 - React Router for navigation
 - Bootstrap for styling
+- Skeleton for skeleton components on initialization and loading
 - Axios for API requests
 - React Hook Form for form handling
+- React Select for advanced select inputs
 - React Player for video playback
 - React Markdown for rendering markdown content
 - React Toastify for notifications
 - Socket.io for real-time communication
 - Chart.js for data visualization
-- React Select for advanced select inputs

 ## Project Structure